Download the PHP package chevere/parameter without Composer

 Types

 A Parameter is an object implementing ParameterInterface.
-Every Parameter can define a description, default value, sensitive flag, plus additional validation rules depending on the type.
+Every parameter can define a description, default value, and sensitive flag, plus additional validation rules depending on the type.

-A Parameter provides immutable methods to re-define its rules.
-Every with method returns a new instance preserving the original state.
-This enables to create Parameter variations from a base definition.
+Every with* method returns a new instance preserving the original state.
+This enables building parameter variations from a base definition without side effects.

 String

 Use function string to create a StringParameter.
-Pass a regex for string matching.
+Pass a regex for pattern matching.

 Enum string